leiluk1/CodeSearcher/README.md

 # CodeSearcher

-## Project description
+## Paper description

-This project addresses the task of finding source code given its description.
+This work addresses the task of finding source code given its description.
 Such a tool could be useful for both experienced and novice programmers for development and learning augmentation.
 Moreover, this tool could help gather specifically themed code data sets.

-Furthermore, our project addresses the issue highlighted in [Scaling Down to Scale Up](https://arxiv.org/pdf/2303.15647.pdf): the lack of sufficient bench-marking for Parameter-Efficient Fine-Tuning (PEFT) methods.
+Furthermore, our paper addresses the issue highlighted in [Scaling Down to Scale Up](https://arxiv.org/pdf/2303.15647.pdf): the lack of sufficient bench-marking for Parameter-Efficient Fine-Tuning (PEFT) methods.
 More specifically, we have developed a framework for [CodeT5+](https://arxiv.org/pdf/2305.07922.pdf) efficient fine-tuning and evaluation on various programming language data sets, providing the checkpoints for them.

 ## Installation